 Training your dog to walk on a leash is the first step toward being able to take him places.
-Once your pooch gets comfortable with the leash, you can go on walks around your neighborhood, bring him along to local stores, take him on hikes, etc. This is why mastering leash training is vital!
+Once your pooch gets comfortable with the leash, you can go on walks around your neighborhood, bring him along to local stores, take him on hikes, etc. Mastering leash training is vital!

-Leash training my first dog, Diego, was somewhat of a nightmare.
-He didn’t want any part of the leash.
+Leash training my Chihuahua, Diego, was somewhat of a nightmare.
+As a young puppy, he didn’t want any part of the leash.
 He would tug on it, bite it, spin around and get tangled up in it.
 He would do anything but walk!
-On the flipside, my second dog, Gigi, mastered the leash within just a few minutes.
+On the flip side, my toy Poodle, Gigi, mastered the leash within just a few minutes.

 Check out the following 6 tips to help your dog master leash training in no time!

 Before your dog even takes his first walk on the leash, make sure you have the right equipment.

 First, your dog needs a collar or harness.
 I personally prefer a harness to avoid tension on the neck.
 Plus, during the training phase, I also liked to use a front-clip harness.
 It makes it harder for your dog to pull because, if he does, he’ll be forced to turn around.
 Check out my complete guide to dog harnesses here!

 You’ll also need a basic leash (not a retractable leash) that is suitable for your dog’s size.
 You don’t want to use a thin leash designed for small breeds if you’re walking a large dog (and vice-versa).